Macro-1998/SPSD/README.md

 # SPSD
-code of “SPSD: Similarity-preserving self-distillation for video-text retrieval”
+Python version of “SPSD: Similarity-preserving self-distillation for video-text retrieval”